- The cost of teeth whitening starts from $25 for over-the-counter products. Professional teeth whitening can cost up to $1,300 for both arches.

 Consider the costs of dental X-rays when whitening your teeth.
 They can show the tooth from the crown to the tip of the root (below the gums).
 Decay that isn’t visible to the human eye can also show up.

-You can expect a bitewing and a periapical radiograph.
+You can expect a bitewing and a periapical radiograph, which may cost you around $25-$50.
 You can learn more about dental X-rays and their types in our article.

 Dental cleaning

 Sometimes the dentist can bleach the teeth over existing plaque.
-More often than not, however, he or she will advise you to have a dental cleaning.
+More often than not, however, they will advise you to have a dental cleaning.
 This can remove mild stains and make whitening redundant.

 You should include the cost of such a professional cleaning in your whitening budget.
-In more extreme cases you might even need to pay for scaling and root planing.
+Its price often varies between $70 and $250.
+In more extreme cases, you might even need to pay for scaling and root planing.

 If you have your teeth cleaned every six months, as advised by the ADA, this extra step might not be necessary.
 More often than not, however, patients will skip this routine procedure, allowing plaque buildup.